thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 - Use the `arguments` and `this` keywords inside an invoked function.
 - Use the `call` and `apply` methods to invoke a function.
-- Describe the two types of scope.
+- Explain the two types of scope.
-- Explain variable hoisting.
+- Explain what hoisting is.
 - Use Immediately Invoked Functional Expressions (IIFEs) to introduce scope.
 - Define the following:
   - First Class Function